Granite vanity bathroom remodel in Media, PA by Fedor Fabrication

 Established 1989 - 35+ Years in Business

-• Install a freestanding soaker tub if space allows
+• Freestanding soaker tub, if space allows

-• Add a double vanity
+• Double vanity

-• Replace cast-iron drains and galvanized supply lines — required on most pre-1940 Media homes
+• Replace cast-iron drains and galvanized supply lines

-• Address the original radiator system
+• Reinforce the subfloor; address the original radiator system

 • Tub-to-shower conversion with frameless glass

-• Layout reconfiguration to add real linen storage
+• Reconfigure for real linen storage

-• Replumbing of supply and drain
+• Replumb supply and drain

 • Modern lighting and ventilation

-Post-1960 Media homes (less common — most Media housing is pre-1940).
-Standard post-WWII bath remodel scope.
+Post-1960 Media homes — less common; most Media housing is pre-1940.
+Standard post-WWII bath scope.

 What Media borough bathroom remodels actually cost